poli-git/ZeroKnowledge_home_challenge/README.md

 │   └── src
 │       └── lib.rs                  // Utility functions
 │       └── bin
-│           └── publisher.rs        // Example app to publish program results into your app contract ├── contracts
+│           └── publisher.rs        // App to publish the received proofs directly to the deployed app contract ├── contracts
-│   ├── EvenNumber.sol              // Basic example contract for you to modify
+│   ├── OddNumber.sol               // Contract that implements a counter that increments every time an odd number is submitted
 │   └── ImageID.sol                 // Generated contract with the image ID for your zkVM program ├── methods
 │   ├── Cargo.toml
 │   ├── guest
 │   │   ├── Cargo.toml
 │   │   └── src
-│   │       └── bin                 // You can add additional guest programs to this folder │   │           └── is_even.rs      // Example guest program for checking if a number is even
+│   │       └── bin
+│   │           └── is_odd.rs       // Guest program for checking if a number is odd
 │   └── src
-│       └── lib.rs                  // Compiled image IDs and tests for your guest programs
+│       └── lib.rs                  // Compiled image IDs and tests of guest program (is_odd)
 └── tests
-    ├── EvenNumber.t.sol            // Tests for the basic example contract
+    ├── OddNumber.t.sol             // Tests for the OddNumber contract
     └── Elf.sol                     // Generated contract with paths the guest program ELF files.
 ```